Zeo666/AllTheRoles/README.md

     <li>Sidekick can't get guessed if Jackal wasn't a guesser</li>
     <li>Arsonist can win with survivors and lawyers or when ignite is used</li>
     <li>Imposters can now zoom out when they are dead</li>
+    <li>Fixed: Possessor should now be affected by the Diseased modifier after a kill</li>
+    <li>Fixed: InspectChalkOutlineCastingDuration & MediateSoulCastingDuration settings being in the wrong tab screen</li>
     <li>Fixed: Hiding a map while possessed no longer re-enables the Report and Use buttons</li>
     <li>Fixed: Sniper weapon and guides now correctly disappear after death</li>
     <li>Fixed: Sidekick promotion issues</li>